 }'

-That returns English tweets matching the phrase "climate change" between June and December 2015, with at least 10 likes, sorted chronologically.
-Cursor-based pagination handles the rest.
-The full operator dictionary (from:, to:, filter:, min_retweets:, geocode:, exact phrases, Boolean) is in our Twitter search operators reference.
+That returns English tweets matching the phrase "climate change" between June and December 2015 with at least 10 likes, sorted chronologically.
+The full operator set (from:, to:, filter:, min_retweets:, exact phrases, Boolean logic) lives in our Twitter search operators reference, which covers the syntax you need to narrow any archive query.

 The most common historical workflow is event analysis: pull every English tweet matching a topic in a defined window.
-Here is the cURL version for a quick test, and then the same logic in Python with pagination.
+Loop on next_cursor until it comes back empty.

 import requests